abims-sbr/GGA_Cloud/docs/source/gga/tripal-chado.md

 - Abbr: G. species ("G. species rice" if you load multiple variants)

+---

 *Chado > Chado analysis add*

 - Name: Genus species genome v5.0

-- Program: Platanus (if you don't know, write 'Performed by xxx')
+- Program: Assembler program (if you don't know, write 'Performed by xxx')

-- Programversion: v3.1.2c, genome v5.0 (if you don't know, write at least 'genome v5.0')
+- Programversion: v1.0.0, genome v5.0 (if you don't know, write at least 'genome v5.0')

 - Sourcename: Your lab (or the lab who made the assembly)